Last Updated on

 Micro VA exception from 2019

-After much pressurising from the Society of Virtual Assistants and many VA coaches, HMRC have made a small concession on VA registration.
+After much pressure from many VA organisations and coaches, HMRC have made a small concession on VA registration.

 - a turnover of less than £30,000 a year